-Ms. Cross is a member in good standing with the State Bar of Georgia and is an active member of the Gwinnett County Bar Association.
+Ms. Cross is the owner and managing partner of Royal & Cross, LLC.
+She is a member in good standing with the State Bar of Georgia and is an active member of the Gwinnett County Bar Association.
 She has experience in many different areas of the law as a litigator, but the primary focus of her practice is family law litigation.
 Her family law practice includes divorce, custody issues, child support, spousal support, legitimation and paternity, prenuptial agreements, adoption, and estate planning.
+She has vast experience in highly contested custody cases as well as high profile, complex financial disputes related to divorce actions.
 Ms. Cross is also a trained and experienced Guardian Ad Litem.
-As a Guardian Ad Litem she represents and advocates for the best interests of the children involved in various family law matters.
+As a Guardian Ad Litem she advocates for the best interests of the children involved in various family law matters.
 Ms. Cross focuses her career on helping families navigate the immense and inevitable difficulties involved in domestic litigation.

-Kelsie and her husband, Luke, are licensed foster parents, and they also have two biological children.
+Kelsie and her husband, Luke, are licensed foster parents, and they also have three biological children.

 Ms. Cross received her Juris Doctor from the University of Georgia School of Law, where she graduated cum laude.
 During her time at Georgia Law she served as the Executive Chairman of Moot Court, and she participated on the ABA Moot Court competition team.
 Ms. Cross also received the Jerry B. Blackstock Scholarship for Excellence in Advocacy, and she served as a member of the Georgia Trial Lawyers Association.
 She also earned her undergraduate degree from the University of Georgia, where she graduated magna cum laude – go dawgs!